 - Authenticity: YETI targets its marketing to real customers, hunters, fishermen, and adventurers, living and breathing the values promoted by this brand.

-According to Roy Seiders, the cofounder of YETI, quality and authenticity are the justifications behind the company’s success: “We don’t compromise on performance, and that’s why people trust us.”
+According to Roy Seiders, the cofounder of YETI, quality and authenticity are the reasons behind the company’s success: “We don’t compromise on performance, and that’s why people trust us.”
 Sticking to its values and offering quality has helped YETI develop into a premium brand that commands loyalty and respect.

 To Conclude